ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 end
 ```

 The function `TellPlayersToGetReady` will broadcast to each player that is marked as in the race who is in the game currently.
 This is done so players who join late don't receive the notification.
-Later on in the tutorial we will listen for this broadcast event and setup a handler.
+Later on in the tutorial you will listen for this broadcast event and setup a handler.

 ```lua linenums="1"
 local function TellPlayersToGo()